 Got a generous space for a walk-in shower?
 Two-sided enclosures enable you to tuck the shower tightly

 into one corner, while designs with three screens are ideal for a more central position.
 You could even create a twin-entry or double shower arrangement for total luxury.

-The shower tray
+The walk-in shower tray

 A low profile or seamless shower surface is key to a walk-in shower done he modern way.
 This will create a seamless transition from the bathroom floor and make it safer and easier to access the shower.
 Not only is this comfortable for all, it’s also great for kids, elderly or anyone who has additional mobility needs.
 All good shower trays have an anti-slip surface as standard.

 Bonus: the seamless surface is easy to clean and, as germs have nowhere to collect, hygienic too.
 That’s when compared to tiles with lots of grout lines, for example.

 Installing a walk-in shower tray to fit flush gives better drainage than a tiled floor, too.

 When it comes to drainage, the shower tray will either have discreet grooves to channel water towards to drain or be slightly angled to encourage the water to flow away (instead of flooding the floor!).